 David wicks review a few researched applications of marijuana for medical benefits.

 While the controversy around the recreational use of marijuana remains, the medical capabilities of the drug are undeniable.
 Decades of research and millions of dollars globally have been devoted to an examination of the benefits that may be achieved by using marijuana as a treatment therapy.
 The following are a few of the researched applications of marijuana for medical benefits.

 Users of medical marijuana claim that the drug can help to suppress nausea and reduce pain, which is why it is often used to alleviate the side effects following chemotherapy treatment.
-Researchers from Harvard Medical School published a study in 2010 which suggests that the benefits of the drug may actually be due to decreased levels of anxiety, leading to a mood boost in the user.
+Researchers from Harvard Medical School published a study in 2010 that suggests that the benefits of the drug may be due to decreased levels of anxiety, leading to a mood boost in the user.
 In low doses, it may also act as a sedative.
 High doses, however, cause increased anxiety and even paranoia.

 Slowing down Alzheimer's Disease

-Marijuana, specifically through its active ingredient THC may have the ability to slow down the advancement of Alzheimer's disease, according to a study published in 2006.
-The study published in the Molecular Pharmaceutics journal established that THC slows down the creation of amyloid plaques by suppressing the action of brain enzyme responsible for the process.
+Marijuana, specifically through its active ingredient THC may slow down the advancement of Alzheimer's disease, according to a study published in 2006.
+The study published in the Molecular Pharmaceutics journal established that THC slows down the creation of amyloid plaques by suppressing the action of the brain enzyme responsible for the process.
 Amyloid plaques are the ones that destroy brain cells leading to the progression of Alzheimer's.

 Easing pain in MS patients

-Marijuana may also be used to alleviate the painful symptoms that patients of Multiple Sclerosis (MS) have, according to a 2014 Canadian study.
+Marijuana may also be used to alleviate the painful symptoms that patients with Multiple Sclerosis (MS) have, according to a 2014 Canadian study.
 The study observed 30 MS patients who had painful muscular contractions and did not respond to other lines of treatment.
 They were given marijuana to smoke for a few days, and their pain lessened.
 This effect is postulated to be a result of the THC in weed that binds to receptors in the muscle and nerves, reducing the amount of pain.
 Other studies also imply that the drug may control muscle spasms from the disease.